Rating (Out of 5): ~4

 A modern-day girl gets whisked away to a strange land where she is sacrificed to a water dragon god!

-In the blink of an eye, a modern-day girl named Asahi is whisked away from her warm and happy home and stranded in a strange and mysterious world where she is sacrificed to a water dragon god!
-What plans are in store for her, and what will happen when she comes face to face with this god?
+In the blink of an eye, a modern-day girl named Asahi is whisked away from her warm and happy home and stranded in a strange and mysterious world where she meets a water dragon god!

 A review copy was provided by the publisher, VIZ Media, for an honest review.
 Thank you so, so much!